Circulant ADMM-Net for Fast High-resolution DoA Estimation: Abstract

 \section{Abstract}

-This paper introduces CADMM-Net and CHADMM-Net, two deep neural networks for direction of arrival estimation within the least-absolute shrinkage and selection operator (LASSO) framework.
+{This paper introduces CADMM-Net and CHADMM-Net, two deep neural networks for direction of arrival (DoA) estimation within the least-absolute shrinkage and selection operator (LASSO) framework.
 These two networks are based on a structured deep unfolding of the alternating direction method of multipliers (ADMM) algorithm through the use of circulant as well as Hermitian-circulant matrices.
-Along with a computational complexity of $\mathcal{O}(\mathbf{N\log(N)})$ per layer for the inference, where $\mathbf{N}$ is the length of the dictionary $\mathbf{A}$, they additionally exhibit a memory footprint of $\mathbf{N}$ and approximately half of $\mathbf{N}$ for CADMM-Net and CHADMM-Net, respectively, compared with $\mathbf{N^{2}}$ for ADMM-Net.
-Furthermore, these structured networks exhibit a competitive performance against ADMM-Net, LISTA, TLISTA, and THLISTA with respect to the detection rate, the angular root-mean square error, and the normalized mean squared error.
+Along with a computational complexity of $\mathcal{O}(N\log(N))$ per layer for the inference, where $N$ is the length of the dictionary $\mathbf{A}$, they additionally exhibit a memory footprint of $N$ and approximately half of $N$ for CADMM-Net and CHADMM-Net, respectively, compared with $N^{2}$ for ADMM-Net.
+Furthermore, these structured networks exhibit a competitive performance against ADMM-Net, THADMM-Net, LISTA, TLISTA, and THLISTA with respect to the detection rate, the angular root-mean square error, and the normalized mean squared error.\blfootnote{The repository for replicating the results reported here can be found at: \url{https://github.com/youvalklioui/cadmmnet}}}